 The Type of UWB Per-Session Info field shall have one of the non-reserved values given in Table 8 which determines the format of the UWB Per-Session Info field.

-The Next UWB AP field, which is only present when the UWB AP Type field value is one, gives the time remaining in RSTU until the start of the next UWB Acquisition Compact frame.
-This field is not present when the UWB AP Type field value is zero.
+The Next UWB AP field, which is present when the UWB AP Type field value is either one or zero, gives the time remaining in RSTU until the start of the next UWB Acquisition Compact frame.

 Change the text in chapter 10.38.10.20.3 as follows (Track changes ON)